Faculty Information on Honors Courses

-Honors students are required to present the results of their capstone project at conference (often, but not always, the Radford Undergraduate/Graduate Engagement Forum).
+Honors students are required to present the results of their capstone project at conference (often, but not always, the Radford Student Engagement Forum).
 Honors capstones mentors should guide the student's abstract submission and development of the presentation.
 Guidance in professional standards for your discipline is often useful.

 What Are the Characteristics of an Honors Capstone?

 The honors capstone should be a culminating, scholarly experience that is appropriate for an undergraduate in the student's major.
 The project might be a thesis, a creative work, or an empirical research project as long as the work is not one that is regularly required by one's major.